w3f/polkadot-wiki/docs/learn-launch.md

 To enable balance transfers, the community [made a public proposal](maintain-guides-democracy) for a runtime upgrade that lifted the restriction on balance transfers.
 Transfer functionality was subsequently enabled on Polkadot at block number 1,205,128 on August 18, 2020, at 16:39 UTC.

-##Redenomination
+## Redenomination

-On August 21, 2020 Redenomination of DOT, the native token on Polkadot, occurred.
+On August 21, 2020, redenomination of DOT, the native token on Polkadot, occurred.
 From this date, one DOT (old) equals 100 new DOT.

 ## Core Functionality

 Polkadot is now moving to the next stage of opening up its core functionality, like parachain slot auctions, parathreads, and cross-chain message passing.
 These upgrades will require runtime upgrades that will pass through Polkadot's normal governance processes.
 The core functionality does not have to be unlocked sequentially &mdash; several features can be unlocked with a single proposal.

 ## Polkadot 2.0